6 Bloody Great Game of Thrones Marketing Campaigns

 Like Star Wars meets Frozen and just as bankable – Game of Thrones is the marketing gift that keeps on giving.

 Fans got chills last week as winter finally arrived in the Seven Kingdoms bringing what is sure to be the most action-packed, violent and naked season yet.

-In spite of the uphill struggle faced by the US TV network to curb illegal streams and downloads (The Drum reports there were 91.8 views across piracy platforms of Episode 1 alone), the Season 7 premiere bagged the highest ratings in the show’s history – with 16.1 million HBO subscribers tuning in live.
+In spite of the uphill struggle faced by the US TV network to curb illegal streams and downloads (The Drum reports there were 91.8 million views across piracy platforms of Episode 1 alone), the Season 7 premiere bagged the highest ratings in the show’s history – with 16.1 million HBO subscribers tuning in live.
 Listen carefully and you can hear the sound of marketers rubbing their hands together.

 As the Game of Thrones Season 7-inspired campaigns roll in thick and fast, we round up the best ones to date.

 Good enough to adorn the walls of the Red Keep

 You’d be hard-pressed to find a more imaginative and well-executed campaign than Tourism Ireland’s 77-metre long, Bayeux-style tapestry featuring key Game of Thrones scenes.